-Construction Defects Switzerland 2026: 60-Day Rule under CO Art.
-370
+Construction Defects Switzerland 2026: The 60-Day Rule

 Note: This article contains affiliate links.
 If you purchase a product through these links, we receive a commission.
 There are no additional costs for you.
 Product selection is editorially independent.

 On 1 January 2026, a mandatory 60-day deadline took effect in Switzerland for written notification of construction defects.
-The legal basis is the new Art.
-370(1bis) of the Swiss Code of Obligations (CO), introduced by parliamentary decision on 20 December 2024 and in force since 1 January 2026.
+The legal basis sits in two new paragraphs of the Swiss Code of Obligations (CO): Art.
+367 para 1bis for visible defects noticed at acceptance, and Art.
+370 para 4 for hidden defects discovered later.
+Both came into force on 1 January 2026 as part of the partial revision of warranty law.
 Miss the deadline and you may forfeit your warranty rights.

 Key Takeaways